Round One of Public Engagement:

 Round Two of Public Engagement:

-While it is important to note that the highlighted park opportunities alone do not define a capital funding plan, the attached document is a consolidation of public feedback while incorporating what is known about the physical landscape, land ownership, existing park facilities, community demographics, and guiding municipal plans and policy
+While it is important to note that the highlighted park opportunities alone do not define a capital funding plan, they are a consolidation of public feedback while incorporating what is known about the physical landscape, land ownership, existing park facilities, community demographics, and guiding municipal plans and policy.

 Requests for additional project information, questions, and comments can be directed to Stephen Cushing, Landscape Architect, Parks and Recreation.